-In scientific terms, Down Syndrome (DS), also known as Trisomy 21, is a genetic condition in which a child has three copies (partial or whole) of chromosome 21.
+In scientific terms, Down Syndrome (DS), is a genetic condition in which a child has a full or partial extra copy of chromosome 21.
 While there are three types of down syndrome, trisomy 21 accounts for 95% of cases.
 This genetic difference causes low muscle tone, distinct facial characteristics, and cognitive delays.
 Children with DS are characteristically very caring and loving – the extra chromosome also means extra love!

 Because of the distinct facial features associated with this condition, it is often detected at birth.
 However, there also are genetic screening tools that can be used while a woman is pregnant to determine the likelihood of her unborn baby to have this genetic condition.

-Children with DS will have developmental delays (language, motor, and cognitive) and are typically classified as having an Intellectual Disability.
-The level of impairment varies from mild to severe.
+Children with DS will have developmental delays (language, motor, and cognitive) which vary from mild to severe.
 However, they do not not represent a person’s individual talents and strengths!
 And while children with DS are more likely to have other medical issues as well,many of them are now treatable.